Bakry-\'Emery curvature-dimension condition and Riemannian Ricci curvature bounds: Applications of the equivalence result

-\begin{theorem} With the above notation, if $(X,\sfd_X,\mm_X)$ and $(Y,\sfd_Y,\mm_Y)$ are $\RCD{K}{\infty}$ spaces then the space $(Z,\sfd,\mm)$ is $\RCD{K}{\infty}$ as well. \end{theorem} \begin{proof} According to the characterization of $\RCD{K}{\infty}$ given in point (i) of Corollary~\ref{cor:RCD-criterion}, since the Cheeger energy in $Z$ satisfies \eqref{eq:88} by the above mentioned result of \cite{AGS11b}, it suffices to show that the length space property and \eqref{eq:89} are stable under tensorization.
+\begin{pf} According to the characterization of $\RCD{K}{\infty}$ given in point (i) of Corollary~\ref{corRCD-criterion}, since the Cheeger energy in $Z$ satisfies \eqref{eq88} by the above mentioned result of \cite{AGS11b}, it suffices to show that the length space property and \eqref{eq89} are stable under tensorization.

-\emph{Stability of the length space property.} This is simple to check, one obtains an almost minimizing geodesic $\gamma:[0,1]\to Z$ combining almost minimizing geodesics on the base spaces with constant speed and parameterized on $[0,1]$.
+\emph{Stability of the length space property.} This is simple to check, one obtains an almost minimizing geodesic $\gamma\dvtx [0,1]\to Z$ combining almost minimizing geodesics on the base spaces with constant speed and parameterized on $[0,1]$.

-\emph{Stability of \eqref{eq:89}.} Let us first notice that $\sP t$ maps bounded and Borel functions into continuous ones, thanks of any of the two identities in \eqref{eq:ten1} and \eqref{eq:Feller}.
+\emph{Stability of \textup{\eqref{eq89}}.} Let us first notice that $\sP t$ maps bounded and Borel functions into continuous ones, thanks of any of the two identities in \eqref{eqten1} and \eqref{eqFeller}.

 Let $f\in\Lip_b(Z)\cap L^2(Z,\mm)$.
-Keeping $y$ initially fixed, the second identity in \eqref{eq:ten1} tells us that $x\mapsto \sP t f(x,y)=(\sP t f)^y(x)$ is the mean w.r.t. $y'$, weighted with $\sfH_t^Y\delta_y$, of the functions $\sP t^Xf^{y'}(x)$.
+Keeping $y$ initially fixed, the second identity in \eqref{eqten1} tells us that $x\mapsto\sP t f(x,y)=(\sP t f)^y(x)$ is the mean w.r.t. $y'$, weighted with $\sfH_t^Y\delta_y$, of the functions $\sP t^Xf^{y'}(x)$.
 Hence, the convexity of the slope gives

 where gradients are understood with respect to the first variable.
 We can thus use the H\"older inequality to get